joakim/kay/README.md

 ## Cells

 It's cells all the way down, from environment to values.
 Cells encapsulate fields, expressions and receptors, and communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
 Messages are matched against the signatures of the receiving cell's [receptors](https://en.wikipedia.org/wiki/Cell_surface_receptor).
-A receptor function is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of a received message and for producing a response.
+The receptor is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of a received message and for producing a response.

 There's no inheritance, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)).
 The [lineage](https://en.wikipedia.org/wiki/Cell_lineage) of a cell is recorded, however.